greglobinski/dev.greglobinski.com/content/posts/2018-05-18--what-is-yaml/index.md

 keyTwo: *anchor_name
 ```

-Thanks to `&anchor_name` the value of `keyOne` can be reasign to another key.
-Every time you change value of `keyOne`, the value of `keyTwo` will be updated automaticaly.
+Thanks to `&anchor_name` the value of `keyOne` can be reassign to another key.
+Every time you change value of `keyOne`, the value of `keyTwo` will be updated automatically.

 Take a look at the HeroBlog starter's [theme](/customize-hero-blog-starter/) and notice how it uses anchors to assign values of the options to the tokens.